fonstok/jfImageCover/README.md

 ```

 ## Basic syntax
+* Only works with img elements, so you need to target those.
 * Make sure its parent element has some sort of width and/or height or it will collapse.

 ```html